cloudfoundry/korifi/INSTALL.md

 ### Container registry credentials `Secret`

+(Not required when using ECR on an EKS deployment)

 Use the following command to create a `Secret` that Korifi and Kpack will use to connect to your container registry:

 ```sh